Table of contents

 Managing your online presence is an all-encompassing project that needs your constant attention.
 It’s not an easy task, especially in our constantly online world.
 You have to keep a finger on the pulse all the time.

 To build a professional online presence for your brand, you need a strategic and comprehensive approach.
-The growth of social media and development of various SEO techniques give you an opportunity to position your company, product, or service online and reach brand new audiences.
+The growth of social media sites, search engines, and development of various search engine optimization techniques give you an opportunity to position your company, product, or service online and reach brand new audiences.

 How do you benefit from what the Internet has to offer?
 I hope I’ll explain it in this blog post.

 What is online presence management?

 There are many definitions of online presence management, but they all have a few things in common.

 To make sure we’re all on the same page, let’s establish what online presence management means.

 Online presence management involves many different actions and processes, but there’s one ultimate goal — to drive visitors to business’s various online channels.